-Where an investment manager appointed by Smartshares makes investment decisions for a fund, the investment manager is responsible for voting in respect of the assets held by the fund.
-Smartshares will consider an investment manager's voting policy prior to appointing the investment manager and at least annually after that.
-In limited circumstances, Smartshares may direct an investment manager as to how to vote and may also restrict the investment manager from voting.
+Smartshares will consider an external investment manager's voting policy prior to appointing the external investment manager and at least annually after that.
+In limited circumstances, Smartshares may direct an external investment manager as to how to vote and may also restrict the external investment manager from voting.